Re-L21/ProjectSpiritNotes/Gameplay/Core Gameplay.md

 	    - Heavy Weapon : n basic attack combo
 	- Parry properties :
 	    - Can ==only affect bladed enemies== and wont affect projectiles
+	    - Stagger enemy when they're using a ==stagger able== attack type
 	    - Both enemy and player attack at the same time resulting in no damage to both sides (==and a bit of slow time?==)
 	- Deflect properties :
 		- Can ==affect both== projectiles and bladed attacks
+			- Refill energy
+			- Will return enemy projectile

 - Spirit Mechanics :
 	- In combat :